Man sentenced for wearing pro-terrorists T-shirt

 A man who targeted the Jewish community by wearing T-shirts supporting proscribed Palestinian groups has been banned from NW11 in north London.

-Feras Al Jayoosi, 34, from Swindon in Wiltshire was spotted on 8 and 9 June wearing the T-shirts in Golders Green, which has a large Jewish population.
+Feras Al Jayoosi, 34, from Swindon in Wiltshire, was spotted on 8 and 9 June wearing the T-shirts in Golders Green, which has a large Jewish population.

 The harm he caused by his actions "was high", the court heard.

-Al Jayoosi admitted four terrorism charges and was given a 16 week prison sentence, suspended for two years.
+Al Jayoosi admitted four terrorism charges and was given a 16-week prison sentence, suspended for two years.

 Westminster Magistrates' Court was told Al Jayoosi had autism and Asperger's, which reduced his culpability.

-But chief magistrate Paul Goldspring said: "You had multiple warnings that the path you were taking - the organisations you sought out to align yourself with - would get you into trouble, but you carried on."
+Chief magistrate Paul Goldspring said: "You had multiple warnings that the path you were taking - the organisations you sought out to align yourself with - would get you into trouble, but you carried on."

 The charges related to him wearing T-shirts supporting Hamas Izz ad-Din al-Qassam Brigades - the military wing of the Palestinian organisation Hamas - and Palestinian Islamic Jihad.